helgoboss/helgobox/doc/user-guide.md

           depending on how long it has been pressed.
 For this, use settings like the following:
         - Short press: 0 ms - 250 ms
         - Long press: 250 ms - 5000 ms
-    - **After timeout:** This mode is more "satisfying" because it will let ReaLearn "fire" immediately once a certain time has passed since the press of the button.
+    - **Fire after timeout:** This mode is more "satisfying" because it will let ReaLearn "fire" immediately once a certain time has passed since the press of the button.
 However, obviously it doesn't have the concept of a "Maximum" press duration, so it can't be used to execute different things depending on different press durations (or only as the last part in the press duration chain, so to say).
         - **Timeout:** Sets the timeout in milliseconds.
 If this is zero, everything will behave as usual.
-    - **After timeout, keep firing (turbo):** Welcome to turbo mode.
+    - **Fire after timeout, keep firing (turbo):** Welcome to turbo mode.
 It will keep hitting your target (always with with the initial button press velocity) at a specific rate.
 Optionally with an initial delay.
 Epic!
         - **Timeout:** This is the initial delay before anything happens.
 Can be zero, then turbo stage is entered instantly on press.
         - **Rate:** This is how frequently the target will be hit once the timeout has passed.
 In practice it won't happen more frequently than about 30 ms (REAPER's main thread loop frequency).
-    - **Double press:** This reacts to double presses of a button (analog to double clicks with the mouse).
+    - **Fire on double press:** This reacts to double presses of a button (analog to double clicks with the mouse).
-    - **Single press (if hold < Max ms):** If you want to do something in response to a double press, chances are that you want to do something *else* in response to just a single press.
+    - **Fire after single press (if hold < Max ms):** If you want to do something in response to a double press, chances are that you want to do something *else* in response to just a single press.
 The *Normal* fire mode will fire no matter what!
 That's why there's an additional *Single press* mode that will not respond to double clicks.
 Needless to say, the response happens *slightly* delayed - because ReaLearn needs to wait a bit to see if it's going to be a